refinedev/refine/documentation/docs/api-reference/core/hooks/useTable/index.md

 ## Basic Usage

 In basic usage `useTable` returns the data as it comes from the endpoint.
+By default, it reads resource from the url.

 <BasicUsageLivePreview />